How to install a 220 volt outlet

-In the below diagram you will notice that for a 220 volt outlet you would need a two pole breaker.
-What this means is that the breaker will take the power from the panel by the two very different phases.
+In the below diagram, you will notice that for a 220-volt outlet, you would need a two-pole breaker.
+What this means is that the breaker will take the power from the panel in two very different phases.
 Each one is 110 volts.
 Combined you have your 220 volts.
-However you will still need a ground as you can see.
+However, you will still need ground as you can see.
 Some need a neutral as well.
 Most of the time these would be things like your stove.
-But for now this pretty much covers a simple 15 or 20 amp 220 volts.
+But for now, this pretty much covers a simple 15 or 20-amp 220 volts.

 The red wire is really just red for the picture.
 If you’re using a 12/2 wire you would simply just use the white and the black wires to power the outlet and the bare copper for the ground that I show here in brown.
 Don’t think you can just use two separate breakers.
 It just doesn’t work that way.

-Important: This setup is does not use a natural wire.
-A natural wire is a return path back to the transformer in other words a balanced.
-More reason why you can’t add more then one 220 outlet per breaker.
-And this is considered a two wire setup.
-Look for are four wire setup Ehow.com also has a good reference on 220 outlets
+This setup does not use a neutral wire.
+The neutral wire is a return path back to the transformer, in other words, a balanced one.
+More reason why you can’t add more than one 220 outlets per breaker.
+This is considered a two-wire setup.

-You may like to read my how to wire a cloths dryer using 4 wire.
+You may like to read my how to wire a clothes dryer using 4 wire.
 This setup uses the neutral wire.
 Click here

 Yes and no. The same if it's a older dryer.
 However some newer dryers require three wire the extra being a neutral.